Lease Insurance in Colombia: What It Covers, How Much It Costs, and How It Works

 Showing original language

-If you are looking for an apartment in Colombia, you have probably already run into the biggest headache of the process: the requirements.
-Finding a co-signer with real estate that is free of mortgages is becoming increasingly difficult, especially if you are a foreigner or have just moved to a new city.
-This is where the rescue comes in rental insurance, a tool that gives peace of mind to the landlord and opens doors for the tenant.
+If you are looking for an apartment in Colombia, you have probably already run into the biggest headache in the process: the requirements.
+Getting a co-signer with real estate that is free of mortgages is becoming increasingly difficult, especially if you are a foreigner or have just moved to a new city.
+This is where the rental insurancecomes to the rescue, a tool that provides peace of mind to the owner and opens doors for the tenant.

 Quick answer:

 - What is it?
-A policy or contract that protects the landlord if the tenant fails to pay the rent or maintenance fees.
+A policy or contract that protects the owner if the tenant does not pay the rent or the HOA fees.

-- Does it replace the co-signer?
+- Does it replace a co-signer?
 It can work as an alternative if the landlord or the real estate agency accepts it, but it is not a universal rule.

 - How much does it cost?
 There is no single national rate.
-It is quoted based on the provider, the fee, and the applicant's profile.
+It is quoted according to the provider, the rent price, and the applicant's profile.

-- Is it legal to request a cash deposit?
-No. For urban housing, Colombian law prohibits requiring cash deposits to guarantee the contract.
+- Is it legal to ask for a cash deposit?
+No. For urban housing, Colombian law prohibits demanding cash deposits to guarantee the contract.

-1. What it is and who requires it (and why it is not the same as a security deposit)
+1. What it is and who asks for it (and why it is not the same as a surety bond)

-In the Colombian market, Law 820 of 2003 regulates urban housing lease agreements.
-This law establishes that a contract can be verbal or written, but it must always clearly state the parties involved, the property, the price, the payment method, the duration, and who is responsible for utility bills.
-Since the law strictly prohibits cash deposits to cover potential damages or non-payment, landlords and real estate agencies require additional guarantees to mitigate the risk of having a delinquent tenant.
-If you want to see real options right now, you can see available farms and lots on Colombia Move — posting is completely free.
+In the Colombian market, Law 820 of 2003 regulates urban housing lease contracts.
+This law establishes that a contract can be verbal or written, but must always clearly state the parties, the property, the price, the payment method, the duration, and who covers utilities.
+As the law strictly prohibits cash deposits to cover possible damages or non-payments, owners and real estate agencies demand additional guarantees to mitigate the risk of having a delinquent tenant.
+If you want to see real options right now, you can see farms and lots available on Colombia Move — posting is completely free.

-It is very common to hear the terms "insurance" and "bond" used as if they were exactly the same, but legally they have key differences that change the rules of the game:
+It is very common to hear the terms "insurance" and "surety bond" (fianza) as if they were exactly the same, but legally they have key differences that change the rules of the game:

-- Rental insurance: It is a financial product offered by insurance companies regulated by the Financial Superintendence of Colombia (SFC).
-If the tenant does not pay, the insurer indemnifies the landlord and absorbs the risk.
+- Rental insurance: It is a financial product offered by insurance companies supervised by the Financial Superintendence of Colombia (SFC).
+If the tenant does not pay, the insurer compensates the owner and absorbs the risk.

-- Rental deposit: It is a civil contract.
-The bonding company pays the landlord, but immediately initiates collection processes and legal actions against the tenant and their joint debtors to recover the money.
+- Rental surety bond: It is a civil contract.
+The surety company pays the owner, but immediately begins collection processes and legal actions against the tenant and their co-debtors to recover the money.

 2. What it actually covers (and what you should check in the policy)

-Do not assume that all policies are an impenetrable shield.
-Before signing or accepting one, you must review exactly what it includes.
-Generally, the tenant must pay the rent, utilities, and common expenses (HOA fees) when indicated by the contract, and the insurance steps in to back these obligations in case of default.
+Do not assume all policies are an impenetrable shield.
+Before signing or accepting one, you must check exactly what it includes.
+Generally, the tenant must pay the rent, utilities, and common expenses (HOA fees) when indicated by the contract, and the insurance steps in to support these obligations if there is a delay.

-- Rent and administration fee: This is the base coverage.
-It covers the months that the tenant fails to pay, guaranteeing the owner's cash flow.
+- Rent and HOA fees: This is the base coverage.
+It covers the months the tenant stops paying, ensuring the owner's cash flow.

-- Utilities: Heads up.
-Law 820 provides that guarantees or deposits can be established for public utilities when the payment is the tenant's responsibility, but they are limited to an amount equivalent to two billing periods.
+- Utilities: Heads up here.
+Law 820 provides that guarantees or bonds for utilities can be established when payment is the tenant's responsibility, but they are limited to a value equivalent to two billing periods.

-- Legal expenses: Covers legal fees if it is strictly necessary to initiate a property restitution process (eviction).
+- Legal expenses: It covers attorney fees if it is strictly necessary to initiate a process of property restitution (eviction).

 I would skip the idea that insurance covers everything.
 What it almost never covers is the natural wear and tear of the apartment.
 Locative repairs for damages caused by the tenant sometimes require additional coverage or much more expensive comprehensive policies.

-3. How much it costs and who pays for it
+3. How much it costs and who assumes the payment

-In practice, the tenant almost always assumes the cost of the "study" (the review of their income and ability to pay).
-If the study is approved, the payment of the annual insurance premium is often a point of contention.
+In practice, the tenant almost always assumes the cost of the "study" (the review of their income and payment capacity).
+If the study is approved, the payment of the annual policy premium is often a point of friction.
 In many cases, real estate agencies pass this cost on to the tenant, while owners who rent directly sometimes assume it to ensure their peace of mind.
-If you are thinking about deciding between renting or buying a home, keep these rental operating costs in mind.
+If you are thinking about deciding between renting or buying a home, keep in mind these operational costs of renting.

-4. Insurance vs. Co-signer vs. Deposit: Watch out for illegal practices
+4. Insurance vs. Co-signer vs. Deposit: Watch out for the illegal

 The real estate market in Colombia is full of myths and abusive demands.
-Here we clarify what is legal and what is not when it comes to securing an urban housing contract:
+Here we clarify what is legal and what is not when guaranteeing an urban housing contract:

 |---|---|---|

-If you are a foreigner and you want avoid tourist prices, knowing about this cash deposit prohibition will save you from many scams.
-If they ask for a couple of months in advance as a "damage deposit," tell them no.
+If you are a foreigner and want to avoid prices for foreigners, knowing about this cash deposit ban will save you from many scams.
+If they ask you for a couple of months in advance as a "damage deposit," tell them no.

-5. Step-by-step guide and red flags for both parties
+5. Step by step and warning signs for both parties

-According to active listings on Colombia Move (July 2026), there is currently a shortage of inventory compared to high demand in categories such as short-term rentals and offices.
-This means that property owners are in a position of power and can be much more demanding regarding the policies or guarantees they accept.
-If you are going to list your rental for free or going out to look for one, keep these alerts in mind:
+According to active listings on Colombia Move (July 2026), there is currently a shortage of inventory against high demand in categories such as temporary rentals and offices.
+This means that owners are in a position of power and can be much more demanding with the policies or guarantees they accept.
+If you are going to post your rental for free or go out to look for one, keep these alerts in mind:

-- Verify the entity: Ensure that the policy is issued by a legitimate insurance company.
-You can check supervised entities and complaint channels directly on the Superintendencia Financiera de Colombia (SFC) website.
+- Verify the entity: Make sure the policy is issued by a real insurance company.
+You can check the supervised entities and complaint channels directly on the website of the Financial Superintendence of Colombia (SFC).

-- Check the limits: Confirm exactly how many months of arrears it covers, what the exclusions are, and what the claims process is.
+- Check the caps: Confirm exactly how many months of delinquency it covers, what the exclusions are, and what the claim process is.

 For tenants:

-- Watch out for direct payments: Never pay for an insurance "application fee" to personal accounts (personal Nequi or Daviplata).
-Pay directly to the real estate agency or the insurance company.
+- Be careful with direct payments: Never pay the insurance "study" to personal accounts (personal Nequi or Daviplata).
+Do it directly to the real estate agency or the insurance company.

-- Guaranteed approval: Be wary of those who promise to approve your policy without looking at your income in exchange for an extra fee.
-It is usually a scam to steal the cost of the application fee from you.
+- Guaranteed approval: Be wary of those who promise to approve the policy without looking at your income in exchange for an extra fee.
+It is usually a scam to steal the study fee from you.

-- Demand your copy: You have the right to receive a copy of the lease agreement and the terms of the insurance policy or bond.
-If they refuse to give it to you, get out of there.
+- Demand your copy: You have the right to receive a copy of the lease agreement and the conditions of the policy or surety bond.
+If they don't want to give it to you, get out of there.

 ❓ What does rental insurance cover in Colombia?

-It generally covers the risk of non-payment of rent and the administration fee.
-However, the exact coverage for utilities, damages, or legal expenses must be reviewed policy by policy, as it varies by insurer.
+It generally covers the risk of non-payment of the rent and the administration fee.
+However, the exact coverage for utilities, damages, or legal expenses must be checked policy by policy, as it varies by insurer.

 ❓ How much does rental insurance cost?